singh-man/books/designPattern/080_OOConcepts.md

     - Object -> also called instance; runtime instance of class in memory
 - Refrence -> a variable that points to an object
 - import x.y.z.* on this package classes are imported not sub-packages
+- Stack memory is a sort of memory allocation that the OS continuously manages and uses to store local variables in a LIFO order.
+On the other hand, heap memory is a type of dynamic memory allocation used for storing objects and data structures that require a longer lifespan than stack memory.

 #### Strangler pattern
 1. Data hiding can practically be termed as implementation hiding